Characteristic function-based tests for spatial randomness: Further details modnew on the asymptotic distribution of the Cauchy-weighted CF test statistic modnew

 Applying the approximation in Equation \eqref{eq:rankone_approximation} to Equation \eqref{eq:rank_two_update}, the equation that we aim to solve, ultimately leads to an approximate quadratic equation for $\mu_k$,

-See the Appendix for how to derive and solve this equation, and the values of $a_\ell$, $b_\ell$ and the equation coefficients.
-Starting at a plausible guess for $\mu_k$, this approximate equation is solved repeatedly in an iterative algorithm.
-At iteration $t$, the coefficients in the approximation is updated using the new approximate solution $\mu_k^{(t)}$ for $\mu_k$, so that the approximation agrees with the original equation at $\mu_k^{(t)}$.
+See Section \ref{deriv_quadratic_approximation} for how to derive and solve this equation, and the values of $a_\ell$, $b_\ell$ and the equation coefficients.
+Starting at a plausible guess for $\mu_k$, this approximate equation is solved repeatedly by an iterative algorithm.
+At iteration $t$, the coefficients in the approximation are updated using the new approximate solution $\mu_k^{(t)}$ for $\mu_k$, so that the approximation agrees with the original equation at $\mu_k^{(t)}$.
 Usually, one or two iterates are sufficient to arrive at an accurate value for the true solution $\mu_k$ to Equation \eqref{eq:rank_two_update}.

-Now we have found all the eigenvalues of $\bm{A}_1$, $\bm{A}_2$, and $\bm{S}$.
-The eigenvalues of $\bm{T}$, according to Equation \eqref{eq:T_binomial_expansion}, are either $\lambda_j^{\bm{S}}$ or of the form $\lambda_{j_1}^{\bm{A}_1} \cdots \lambda_{j_{D-d}}^{\bm{A}_1} \lambda_{j_{D-d+1}}^{\bm{A}_2} \cdots \lambda_{j_D}^{\bm{A}_2}$ with a multiplicity of $\binom{D}{d}$, for $d = 1, \ldots, D$.
+Now we have found all the eigenvalues of $\bm{A}_1$, $\bm{A}_2$, and $\bm{S}_D$.
+The eigenvalues of $\bm{T}$, according to Equation \eqref{eq:T_binomial_expansion}, are either $\lambda_j^{\bm{S}_D}$ or of the form $\lambda_{j_1}^{\bm{A}_1} \cdots \lambda_{j_{D-d}}^{\bm{A}_1} \lambda_{j_{D-d+1}}^{\bm{A}_2} \cdots \lambda_{j_D}^{\bm{A}_2}$ with a multiplicity of $\binom{D}{d}$, for $d = 1, \ldots, D$.
 Here, the superscripts denote the matrix to which an eigenvalue corresponds.
-For example, when the dimension $D = 2$, the eigenvalues are $\lambda_j^{\bm{S}}$, $\lambda_{j_1}^{\bm{A}_2}\lambda_{j_2}^{\bm{A}_2}$, or $\lambda_{j_1}^{\bm{A}_1}\lambda_{j_2}^{\bm{A}_2}$ with multiplicity 2.
+For example, when the dimension $D = 2$, the eigenvalues are $\lambda_j^{\bm{S}_2}$, $\lambda_{j_1}^{\bm{A}_2}\lambda_{j_2}^{\bm{A}_2}$, or $\lambda_{j_1}^{\bm{A}_1}\lambda_{j_2}^{\bm{A}_2}$ with multiplicity 2.

 Write the eigenvalues we have obtained as a decreasing sequence $(\lambda_j)_{j=1}^\infty$. \citet{imhof} found a formula to calculate the CDF of a weighted sum of squared standard normal variables, which is the asymptotic distribution of our test statistic $\Delta$.
 This formula yields